nwesterhausen/df-guide/game-notes/idlistast.md

 Fort: Idlitast "Rocktorches"
 Group: The Sabres of Brilliance
 Symbol: The Tomb of Flickering is an image of a mountain.
 The mountain is burning.

+# End

+Done in by syndrome cloud turning the caravan guards to [husks](https://dwarffortresswiki.org/index.php/DF2014:Undead#Thralls.2C_Husks.2C_and_Zombies)